2016 HSC Rules and Procedures guide

 8.1.3 Record of School Achievement (RoSA)

-If you are not eligible for an HSC, and you are leaving school, you will receive a Record of School Achievement (RoSA), if eligible.
+If you are not eligible for a Higher School Certificate, and you are leaving school, you will receive a Record of School Achievement (RoSA), if eligible.
 The results for all Year 10, 11 and 12 courses you have satisfactorily completed will be listed on your RoSA.
 If you are not eligible for a RoSA, your results will be issued on a Transcript of Study.

 8.2 University admission